chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 use_code: true
 ---

-<i>This is a tutorial on model averaging ziplss GAMs after automatically generating all nested models and running them in parallel.</i>
+<i>This is a tutorial on model averaging for ziplss GAMs after automatically generating all nested models and running them in parallel.</i>

 ### Introduction